What Are The New Changes In The Standard Order of Parenting Time Regarding Mother’s Day And Father’s Day?

 Bottom Line On Standard Order of Parenting Time In Ohio And Divorce

 As practitioners of family law in the State of Ohio, we must be able to adapt and adjust to any and all changes in the state and federal law.
 We pride ourselves in providing effective legal representation to ALL individuals involved in divorce, standard order of parenting time or other family law matters regardless of gender or sexual orientation.
-If you would like to check out our legal services, please click here.
+Check out our legal services.

 Anne Shale is of counsel to Dayton, Ohio, law firm, Holzfaster, Cecil, McKnight & Mues.
 She is a former registered nurse and concentrates her practice in Family Law and Divorce cases.